LuminousLynx/search-query/search_query/query_analyzer/analyzer_README.md

 # Query Analyzer

 Query Analyzer is an optional extension of the search-query package.
 It allows the user to analyze the yield of the search query they built with search-query.
-Momentarily, it depends on the CoLRev environment to perform searches in Crossref or PubMed for demo purposes.
+Momentarily, it depends on the CoLRev environment to perform requests in Crossref or PubMed for demo purposes.
 Other search sources or environments may be implemented in the future.

 The program can be used programmatically after building a query with search-query.